Kunepro/angular-electron-boilerplate/README.md

 # angular-electron-boilerplate

-This template provides a starting point for a modern and secure Electron app with enhanced features and updated dependencies.
+This template provides a starting point for a modern and secure Electron app with Angular, enhanced features, updated dependencies, and SQLite integration using better-sqlite3.

 ## Screenshots
 ![Screenshots](/images/modern-electron-screenshots.png)